Body Art

 $19.99

-The latest title in Thames & Hudson’s World of Art series surveys the extraordinary diversity and creativity of global body art, past and present.
+An informed and accessible survey of the extraordinary diversity and creativity of global body art, past and present

 Currently out of stock.
 Please contact us for more information.